Modern Foreign Languages

 Learning a foreign language is not just about linguistics but also to learn about the different countries, cultures, people and communities that are associated with that language.
 Our classes can help you become a globally cultured, diversity-sensitive individual ready to face a new era of globalization in today's increasingly interdependent world community.

 We are a team of specialist linguists who teach all three languages from Year 7 to Year 13.
-We believe in providing languages for all and we believe in empowering students to choose the languages they love to learn.
-We empower them to choose their future language options and therefore we provide a 3,2,1 curriculum.
+We not only believe in providing languages for all, but we also want to empower our students to choose the languages they love to learn.
+We encourage our students to choose their language options and therefore we provide a 3,1,1 Key Stage 3 curriculum.

-All students study three languages in Year 7 in a carousel format; they then choose two to continue with in Year 8.
-At the end of Year 8 they will choose one language to specialise in during Year 9.
+All students study three languages in Year 7 in a carousel format; one language per term, they then choose which language they would like to continue with for Year 8 and Year 9.

 Students are encouraged to further develop their knowledge and consolidate their understanding by using Linguascope, Memrise and Seneca.